Accredited training

 • Microphone and speakers

-• A built-in or external webcam
+• A built-in or external webcam.

 For further details or questions, please contact our Centre for Learning and Innovation:

-Relationships Australia Victoria acknowledges the Aboriginal and Torres Strait Islander peoples as the Traditional Owners of the lands and waterways of Australia.
-We support Aboriginal people’s right to self-determination and culturally safe services.
+Relationships Australia Victoria acknowledges First Nations peoples as the Traditional Owners and Custodians of the lands and waterways of Australia.
+We support their right to self-determination and culturally safe services

 Centre for Learning and Innovation